mmilano/sketch-data-faker/README.md

 ### Using Automatic Mode (Recommended)

 1. In automatic mode you first **rename your layer** to tell the plugin what type of data you want to receive (see the [chart below](#full-list-of-available-content) for all the data types you can use).
 2. Then, you right-click on the layer and go to the `Data Feeds` menu, and inside `Sketch Data Faker`, choose the `Auto (Layer Name)` option.
 This tells the plugin to read your layer name and insert that type of data.
-You only need to do this once per layer and you can do it to multiple layers at the same time
+You only need to do this once per layer and you can do it to multiple layers at the same time.

-- Your layer text will now be replaced with data matching what you asked for
+- Your layer text will now be replaced with data.
-- You can refresh to get different content of the same type
+- Refresh to get different content of the same type.
-- It also works inside symbols and library imports, offering unique content for each layer
+- It also works inside symbols and library imports, offering unique content for each layer.

 #### Automatic Mode Content Types

 - The chart below has the data types (i.e. `address.zipCode`) that you can choose from.
-- Make sure to use the exact spelling including capitalization and the "."
+- Make sure to use the exact spelling including capitalization and the "." between the words.

 Quick examples:
 - To insert a US Zip Code, rename your text layer `address.zipCode`